Skip to Content

 11. Turnips

-11 Best Vegetables Grown Underground 11
+11 Best Underground Vegetables — The Ultimate Guide 11

 Turnips are cousins of the radish family.
-They are larger, taproot vegetables that have a slightly peppery taste.
+They are larger taproot vegetables that have a slightly peppery taste.

 They can be eaten raw or cooked in stews, casseroles, and soups.

-The tiny seeds are planted directly into slightly acidic soil which should be loose and drained well.
+The tiny seeds are planted directly into slightly acidic soil, which should be loose and drained well.

 Thin the plants out once they start storing food in the roots, leaving a 6-inch radius around each plant.